andrejandre/PdfToExcel/README.md

 In this repo you will find my project solution and any questions regarding this repo can be directed to andreunsal@gmail.com.

+If you would like to see a preview of the application end result, see the PREVIEW.png file above.